 in the face can be smoothed with products that are called dermal

-permanent and usually contain either collagen or hyaluronic
+and usually contain either collagen or hyaluronic acid.

-acid.
-Hyaluronic acid is natural component of our
+Hyaluronic acid is natural component of our bodies.
+When fillers

-and Juvederm®, can be used in larger-volume corrections, such as
+Sculptra® and Juvederm®, can be used in larger-volume

 Botox®: Expression-related creases can be

-properly, Botox ® can weaken the frown and scowl muscles of
+Botox ® can weaken the frown and scowl muscles of the face, thus

-the eyebrows, on the forehead and around the mouth and neck can
+the forehead and around the mouth and neck can be treated.
+The

 As you have read, there are simple steps you can take every day to